 But I’m not concerned merely with whether Advent is not disallowed in Scripture.
 I want to know if observing Advent is consistent with biblical themes and priorities.
 Is Advent biblical in this grander sense?
 Could the observance of Advent help one to grow in faith in a way that aligns with biblical faith?

 Yes, I think so.
 For a moment, forget about Advent itself, and answer the following questions:

-- Is it a good thing for f touch with just how much we need a Savior
+- Is it a good thing to get in touch with just how much we need a Savior

 - Is it helpful for us to wait on the Lord and to learn to wait upon him more faithfully?

-- Is it helpful to remember our hope in God and to be refreshed in that hope?
+- Is it helpful to remember our hope in God and to be refreshed by that hope?